Manvendra2509/Drum-Kit/README.md

 - HTML
 - CSS
 - Javascript

--
-## Rules
+## Controls
 You can either click on the seven buttons or press the W, A, S, D, J, K, L keys to play music on the drum.

-## Controls
 - 1st button: Tom 1 (W key)
 - 2nd Button: Tom 2 (A key)
 - 3rd Button: Tom 3 (S key)